Shichi-Go-San: A Celebration for Children Ages 3, 5, and 7 in Japan

 When is Shichi-Go-San?

-Shichi-go-san typically falls in mid-November.
-Last year (2022), it was on November 15.
+Shichi-go-san is celebrated on November 15.
 However, this doesn’t mean that it must be celebrated on that exact day.
 In fact, many shrines conduct the prayer for Shichi-go-san from mid-October to November, and several times a day.

 Children also typically get professional photos taken at a studio, which can occur as early as June.
 I’ll explain more about this in the following section.